The 7 Best Heated Mattress Pads And Bed Heating Systems

 All of the heated pads and blankets in this review are either UL or ETL certified, meaning they have been tested as safe by an independent entity.
 If you’re shopping within the United States, always look for one of these certifications.

-Manufacturers prioritize their products’ safety and consumer perception of this safety, implementing reassuring features such as an auto-off function, typically set at 10-12 hours, and overheating detection with automatic shut-off.
+Manufacturers are obviously concerned that their products are both safe, and perceived as safe by consumers.
+So they make sure they include reassuring safety features such as an auto-off function, typically set at 10-12 hours, and overheating detection with automatic shut-off.

 Cleaning